 She also helps out with the Kentucky Health and Welfare Fund, the program financed by uncashed parimutuel tickets in Kentucky that assists those working in racing with certain medical bills.
 “I help out with the paper work there.
 Just anything the horsemen need,” she said of her role.
 “I make sure there are condition books there, bills of sales, I notarize stuff, fax things, make copies.
 Just anything anybody needs.”

 Jennie Rees is a communications and advocacy specialist in the horse industry who spent 32 years covering horse racing for The (Louisville) Courier-Journal before taking a corporate buyout.
-In addition to working as the Kentucky HBPA’s communications consultant, Rees serves as publicity director for Kentucky Downs and Ellis Park and also does work for the National HBPA, along with select projects that have included the National Horseplayers Championship, Preakness Stakes, Indiana Grand’s Indiana Derby Week and the Association of Racing Commissioners International.
+In addition to handling communications for the Kentucky HBPA, Rees is Kentucky Downs’ publicity director, manages in-season racing publicity for Ellis Park and serves as a consultant to the National HBPA.
+Other projects include the Preakness Stakes, Indiana Grand’s Indiana Derby Week and work for various HBPA affiliates and horsemen’s associations.

 Rees was a 2014 inductee into the National Museum of Racing and Hall of Fame’s Joe Hirsch Media Roll of Honor and earned five Eclipse Awards while with The Courier-Journal.
 She is a recipient of the Louisville-based Kentucky Thoroughbred Owners’ Warner L. Jones Horseman of the Year Award and has been honored for career achievements by the National Turf Writers and Broadcasters, Kentucky HBPA, Kentucky Thoroughbred Association-Kentucky Thoroughbred Owners & Breeders, the Maryland Jockey Club and Kentucky harness horsemen.
-Rees, a two-time Kentucky Sports Writer of the Year, is a Indiana University graduate who grew up in Lexington, Ky.
-She is married to Kentucky trainer Pat Dupuy and is a licensed horse owner and hotwalker.
+Rees, a two-time Kentucky Sports Writer of the Year, is an Indiana University graduate who grew up in Lexington, Ky.
+She is married to former Kentucky trainer Pat Dupuy, for whom she walked hots.